 Additionally, Rebecca danced with Ana Isabel Keilson Company and Rosario—performing in experimental dance venues such as Judson Church, Dance Theater Workshop, Dixon Place, Joe's Pub, P.S.
 122, 92nd Street Y and Roulette.
 She has also been a guest artist with Trainor Dance (The Yard and Jacob's Pillow).

 Ms. Arends set Seán Curran repertory on the BFA programs at The Ailey School/Fordham University, New York University's Tisch School of the Arts, Coker College, Rutgers University-Mason Gross School of the Arts and Darrah Carr Dance.
 Ms. Arends also assisted Mr. Curran with Nocturnes for Ancestors, a commission for the José Limón Dance Company.

 David Samuel Stern©

-Rebecca Arends began dancing at Denise Sabala Dance Studios in Arlington Heights, IL.
-She earned a B.A. in History and Afro American Studies from the University of Wisconsin-Madison where she was a Powers-Knapp Scholar.
+Rebecca Arends began dancing at Denise Sabala Dance Studios in Arlington Heights, Illinois.
+She earned a B.A. in History and a B.A. in Afro-American Studies from the University of Wisconsin-Madison (Powers-Knapp Scholar).
 Following graduation, Rebecca attended The Ailey School under the direction of Denise Jefferson and was awarded the Oprah Winfrey Foundation Fellowship.
 She holds a certificate in Diversity & Inclusion from Cornell University.